-- 1 Follow the safety guidelines listed in Safety instructions. - 2 Ensure that all internal cables are routed, connected, and that no tools or extra parts are left inside the system.
+- 1 Follow the safety guidelines listed in the Safety instructions. - 2 Follow the procedure listed in the Before working inside your system. - 3 Ensure that all internal cables are connected and placed out of the way, and no tools or extra parts are left inside the system.

-- 1 Align the tabs on the system cover with the corresponding slots on the system. - 2 Press the system cover until it clicks into place.
+- 1 Align the tabs on the system cover with the guide slots on the chassis. - 2 Close the system cover release latch. - 3 Using a 1/4 inch flat head or Phillips #2 screwdriver, turn the lock clockwise to the lock position.

-Figure 10.
+Figure 16.
 Installing the system cover